 Increased loading of the glutamine tanker is simply and directly mediated by glutamine synthetase, which is controlled by pH in the reverse mode: lower pH → more glutamine that is dispatched to the kidney.
 It makes sense that this enzyme is predominantly expressed near the center of the liver lobule: NH4+ generated in the lobule's periphery and not incorporated into urea drifts downstream and needs to be loaded onto the glutamine tanker in its non-toxic form.]

 Kupffer cells constitute more than 80% of the body's resident macrophages.
 They are very efficient in phagocytosing particulate matter from portal blood.
 "Particulate matter" includes aging red blood cells, but also bacteria that are swept in from the intestines.
 Kupffer cells express a large range of receptors for pathogen-associated molecular patterns (PAMPs).
-By recognizing, phagocytosing and inactivating pathogens, Kupffer cells are an important component of the inborn defense system against infections (see section on macrophages in immunology lecture notes).
+By recognizing, phagocytosing and inactivating pathogens, Kupffer cells are an important component of the inborn defense system against infections (please see section on macrophages in immunology lecture notes).

 Intestinal epithelia are not picky.
 They absorb many substances that are potentially noxious or at least of questionable value.
 Consequently, it is up to the liver to get rid of them; not an easy task, especially for lipophilic molecules, as everything that leaves our body is more or less aqueous (as opposed to lipophilic, anyway).
 The hepatocyte's solution is biotransformation, a mechanism consisting of two steps.
 In a first step, a reactive group (a "handle"), like –OH, is introduced into the molecule.
 Most frequently, this is accomplished by the cytochrome P450 enzyme system.
 In a second step, a hydrophilic molecule (e. g., glucuronic acid, sulfate, glutathione) is conjugated to the handle.
 Usually, the entire conjugate is then hydrophilic enough to be excreted via the bile, sometimes even via the kidneys.